 Volunteering in conservation projects around the world often means living in rural areas with limited access to medical facilities, as well as close contact to animals and the local population.
-As such, if you intend to volunteer with Marine Conservation Philippines, you should really familiarize yourself with the risks.
-We’ve tried to compile most concerns on this page, but you are of course welcome to get in touch with us if you have additional questions or concerns.
+As such, if you intend to volunteer with Marine Conservation Philippines, you will want to familiarize yourself with the risks.
+We’ve tried to compile most concerns below, but you are of course welcome to get in touch with us if you have additional questions or concerns.

 Is it really safe to volunteer in the Philippines?

 There is no malaria where we are located.
-For many years Zamboanguita has been classed as completely malaria-free, and malaria in general is actually very rare in the whole Visayas region of the Philippines.
-If you intend to travel to other parts of the Philippines before or after volunteering with us, we recommend you check with current recommendations for that particular area and take any measures you deem appropriate.
-You may start by getting a rough idea from this malaria-map.
+Malaria in general is actually very rare in the whole Visayas region of the Philippines.
+If you intend to visit other parts of the Philippines after volunteering we suggest you check with current recommendations for that particular area.
+You can get a rough idea from this malaria-map.

-Dengue feveris endemic to Negros Oriental, but rare.
-There are about a hundred cases reported annually in Zamboanguita.
-Dengue is very rarely fatal and usually the illness resolves within a few days.
-Serious complications are uncommon in healthy adults, but make no mistake – Most people describe dengue as an unpleasantly tough flu, that will keep you away from scuba diving for a week or two, so we recommend you wear some mosquito repellant – just in case.
+No staff member or volunteer at MCP has ever gotten dengue fever.
+Is does occur on Negros Oriental, but it is rare.
+There are only a few cases reported annually in Zamboanguita.
+Dengue usually resolves within a few days and serious complications are uncommon in healthy adults.
+Most people however describe dengue as a very unpleasant tough flu.
+We recommend you wear some mosquito repellant – just in case.

 As a volunteer you’re living in the woods, you wear sandals all the time, you ride boats to dive sites, you plant mangroves, and if you’re not careful, you can scratch yourself on coral when you scuba dive.
 Basically, there’s ample opportunity to get small cuts and scratches.
 You should definitely get inoculated against diphteria and tetanus.
 Most international volunteers have these two shots already.

-Depending on your intended lenght of stay, it may be a good idea to also get immunization against hepatitis A (you can get it in a combi-vaccine against hepatitis B) and typhoid.
+Depending on your intended length of stay, it may be a good idea to also get immunization against hepatitis-A (you can get it in a combi-vaccine against hepatitis-B) and typhoid.
 There’s quite some uncertainty regarding Japanese encephalitis, but it’s believed to be endemic on all islands in the Philippines.
 Some, but not all doctors, recommend you get this vaccination also if you intend to stay for more than six weeks.
 We suggest you check with the health authorities of your home country, and follow their recommendations.